aghatpande/HIPPIE/README.md

+## Acknowledgments and Contributions

+This project was originally created as part of the **NeuroDataRehack 2025** in collaboration with **Stephanie Prince** (@stephprince)[https://github.com/stephprince].
+She created the hackathon project and wrote a majority of the modified codebase which, in turn, was originally concieved, coded and is maintained by the Braingeneers team (see below).
+I joined @stephprince's project during the hackathon and contributed a small portion.

+This repository is a **forked fork** of the original HIPPIE project, which can be found at [https://github.com/braingeneers/HIPPIE].
+I am continuing development here to build upon @stephprince and my work during the hackathon.

 # HIPPIE

 High-dimensional Interpretation for Physiological Patterns in Intercellular Electrophysiology (HIPPIE), a cVAE framework designed for multimodal neuron classification and clustering by integrating extracellular action potential waveforms with spike-timing derived measurements.